 What is really important about when screening takes place is that it should fit the regulatory goals or risk objectives, of the organization—ensuring that finances, technology, information, or goods are not transferred in violation of regulations.

-How does Descartes Visual Compliance help protect my organization from violating trade, export and OFAC regulations?
+How does Descartes Visual Compliance help protect organizations from violating trade, export and OFAC regulations?

-Descartes Visual Compliance Restricted Party Screening solutions check for individuals and companies that are found on U.S. and international government watch lists, as well as countries facing sanctions or under embargo.
+Descartes Visual Compliance screening solutions check for individuals and companies that are found on U.S. and international government watch lists, as well as countries facing sanctions or under embargo.
 Options include:

 - Online Screening for ongoing, ad-hoc screening,

-- An OFAC-specific screening solution to protect your organization's financial transactions
+- An OFAC-specific screening solution to protect against a financial compliance violation,

-- Bulk screening, or scrubbing, all your records at once through Batch Screening,
+- Bulk screening, or scrubbing, that checks all records at once through Batch Screening,

-- The ability to screen while on the go on your mobile device using Mobile Screening,
+- The ability to screen while on the go on mobile devices using Mobile Screening,

-- Screening solutions that integrate directly into your business systems to help ensure screening takes place as a natural part of your business workflow
+- Screening solutions that integrate directly into business systems, such as ERPs and CRMs, to help ensure screening takes place as a natural part of the business workflow.